ansterONE/first-steps/test.md

 - have the model of the lab implemented by at least four other public or private institutions

-- reach at least 1000 people workshops, presentations, hackathons with varying levels of technological knowledge
+- reach at least 1.000 people at workshops, presentations, and hackathons with varying levels of technological knowledge

-- to give presentations together with the private partners on at least 5 conferences / symposiums per year
+- give presentations together with the private partners on at least 5 conferences / symposiums per year

-- involve international digital/media artists and reach and involve hundreds of visitors of the fare for digital devices in Vienna in 2017
+- involve international digital/media artists and reach and involve hundreds of visitors of the exhibition in Vienna in 2017.

 **Reaching these goals**

 **University of Amsterdam**

-The three offline courses "Art, Science, and Technology", "Coding the Humanities", "From Object to Data" initiate the participation on the platform with 20 students per course, 60 students in total in 2014 and create a awareness of the project before the official release.
+The three offline courses "Art, Science, and Technology", "Coding the Humanities", and "From Object to Data" initiate the participation on the platform with 20 students per course, 60 students in total in 2014 and create a awareness of the project before the official release.

-In the following years four courses (12 ECT) per year starting 2015 will reach 320 students.
+In the following years four courses (12 ECTs) per year starting 2015 will reach 320 students.
 These students are meant to work as tutors and pass on their knowledge to other humanities students and engage with them in projects based on their research interests.

-During the same time 40 embedded researchers will use the online interface and the pilot and the actual physical lab.
+During the same time 40 embedded researchers will use the online interface, the pilot and the actual physical lab.
 The experience gained for the work within this analogue and digital collaborative space, naturally integrates into their research which is aimed at modeling a product or service for a cultural institution with regard to the digital enhancement the services.

 **Best practice models for other universities and organizations**